Y tu mamá también: Reception

 A box office success both domestically and abroad, Y tu mamá también grossed $2.2 million in its first week, breaking Mexico's box office records for domestic films.
 It went on to gross a record $12 million in Mexico.

 The film grossed $13.8 million in the US and Canada, making it the second-highest grossing Spanish language film in the United States at the time, and poised Bernal for crossover success into American markets (Bernal's 2004 performance in The Motorcycle Diaries would go on to break this record).
 It grossed $33.6 million worldwide.

 Critically, Y tu mamá también received acclaim upon its original release.
-The review aggregator website Rotten Tomatoes reported that 90% of critics gave the film positive reviews, based upon a sample of 195.
+The review aggregator website Rotten Tomatoes reported that 90% of critics gave the film positive reviews, based upon a sample of 195, with an average rating of 8.4/10.
 The website's critical consensus states, "Led by a triumvirate of terrific performances, Alfonso Cuarón's free-spirited road trip through Mexico is a sexy and wistful hymn to the fleetingness of youth".
 On Metacritic, the film received an average score of 89 out of 100 based on 36 reviews, indicating "universal acclaim".
 Roger Ebert gave the film four stars out of four, saying, "Beneath the carefree road movie that the movie is happy to advertise is a more serious level—and below that, a dead serious level."

 Y tu mamá también won the Best Screenplay Award at the Venice Film Festival.
 It was also a runner-up at the National Society of Film Critics Awards for Best Picture and Best Director and earned a nomination for Best Original Screenplay at the 2003 Academy Awards.
 The film made its US premiere at the Hawaii International Film Festival.
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) voted its screenplay 86th in WGA’s 101 Greatest Screenplays of the 21st Century (so far).